Security-Onion-Solutions/securityonion-docs/architecture.rst

 Evaluation
 ----------
 The simplest architecture is ``Evaluation``.
-All components run on one box.
-Filebeat collects logs and sends them directly to Elasticsearch where they are parsed and indexed.
+All components run on one box. :ref:`filebeat` collects logs and sends them directly to :ref:`elasticsearch` where they are parsed and indexed.
 Evaluation mode is designed for quick installations to temporarily test out Security Onion.
 It is **not** designed for production usage at all.

 .. image:: https://user-images.githubusercontent.com/1659467/87348176-4bd48400-c522-11ea-8a59-338180605f38.png